Anne Dias-Griffin: Early career

-After receiving her degree from Georgetown University, Anne worked as an analyst in the Investment Banking department of Goldman Sachs in London and New York City and at Fidelity Investments Limited in London.
+After receiving her degree from Georgetown University, Anne worked as an analyst in the Investment Banking department of Goldman Sachs in London and New York City and at Fidelity International in London.

 After obtaining her MBA from Harvard Business School in 1997, she joined Soros Fund Management as an analyst and was promoted to portfolio manager one year later.

 At Soros, she specialized in the retail and financial services industry and managed a long/short portfolio of financial services stocks.
 Dias was a member of the founding investment team at Viking Global Investors, focusing on global media and internet investments.

 Aragon Global Management

 In 2001, Dias started her own fund, Aragon Global Management, LLC in New York City.

 Billionaire Julian Robertson of Tiger Management provided start-up capital for Aragon Global Management.

 At the end of 2011, Dias returned capital from outside investors to focus on the Kenneth and Anne Griffin Foundation, and ran Aragon as a family office.
 Aragon re-opened to third-party capital in June 2021.

 In 2022, Dias is part of Barron's 100 Most Influential Women in US Finance.